Pre-Pottery Neolithic: Chronology

-Pre-Pottery Neolithic A
+Pre-Pottery Neolithic A (10000–8800 BCE)

-The Pre-Pottery Neolithic is divided into Pre-Pottery Neolithic A (PPNA 10000 – 8800 BCE) and the following Pre-Pottery Neolithic B (PPNB 8800 – 6500 BCE).
+The Pre-Pottery Neolithic is divided into Pre-Pottery Neolithic A (PPNA 10000–8800 BCE) and the following Pre-Pottery Neolithic B (PPNB 8800–6500 BCE).
 These were originally defined by Kathleen Kenyon in the type site of Jericho (Palestine).
 The Pre-Pottery Neolithic precedes the ceramic Neolithic (Yarmukian culture, 6400 – 6200 BCE).
 At 'Ain Ghazal, in Jordan, the culture continued a few more centuries as the so-called Pre-Pottery Neolithic C culture.

-Around 11000 years ago (9000 BCE), during the Pre-Pottery Neolithic A (PPNA), the world's first town, Jericho, appeared in the Levant.
+One of the earliest known Pre-Pottery Neolithic sites is Körtik Tepe in Upper Mesopotamia, starting in the Younger Dryas period in 10,700 BCE.
+Around 9,000 BCE, during the Pre-Pottery Neolithic A (PPNA), the "world's first town", Jericho, appeared in the Levant, although the adequacy of this title has since been challenged.

-Pre-Pottery Neolithic B
+Pre-Pottery Neolithic B (8800–6500 BCE)

 The Pre-Pottery Neolithic is divided into Pre-Pottery Neolithic A (10000 – 8800 BCE) and the following Pre-Pottery Neolithic B (8800 – 6500 BCE).
 PPNB differed from PPNA in showing greater use of domesticated animals, a different set of tools, and new architectural styles.

-Pre-Pottery Neolithic C
+Pre-Pottery Neolithic C (circa 6500 BCE)

 Work at the site of 'Ain Ghazal in Jordan has indicated a later Pre-Pottery Neolithic C period.
 Juris Zarins has proposed that a Circum Arabian Nomadic Pastoral Complex developed in the period from the climatic crisis of 6200 BCE, partly as a result of an increasing emphasis in PPNB cultures upon domesticated animals, and a fusion with Harifian hunter-gatherers in the Southern Levant, with affiliate connections with the cultures of Fayyum and the Eastern Desert of Egypt.
 Cultures practicing this lifestyle spread down the Red Sea shoreline and moved east from Syria into southern Iraq.

+In Israel, PPNC sites are rather rare.
+By 2008, only four sites had been clearly identified: Ashkelon (Afridar) and 'Atlit Yam on the coast, stratum II at Tel 'Ali one mile south of the Sea of Galilee, and Ha-Gosherim in the north.